Sonic Youth and Mudhoney members share unearthed cover of The Stooges' 'Fun House'

 Ron Asheton died in 2009 at the age of 60.

 Earlier this month, The Stooges’ 50th anniversary was marked with the release of the performance album ‘Live At Goose Lake: August 8th 1970’.
-Released via Third Man Records, the collection includes the final live version of ‘Fun House’.
+The Third Man Records collection includes the final live version of ‘Fun House’.